 We need to find the solution to what is happening.

+Something must be done to wake up our nation.
 I am in contact with a lot of young people and most of them seem to think that military is an unnecessary institution.
 They think that we should just get rid of the military, and there will be peace on Earth.
+Many, probably most of these young people don't realize that the great personal freedom they enjoy is protected by our brave warriors.
+I feel passionately about the need for new education.
+Without that, we needlessly lose the best among us.

 Reply